-Hong Kong’s ‘zero-covid’ policy buckles under the onslaught of omicron — but authorities just won’t let it go
+Hong Kong’s ‘zero-covid’ policy buckles under the onslaught of omicron — but authorities won’t let it go

 The push for zero comes from Beijing, which has tightened control over once-autonomous Hong Kong.
 Chinese state media and officials from Beijing have warned that a deviation from the policy would be a disaster for the city.
 Hong Kong remains closed to the mainland, and reopening that border is the stated priority of the government.

-Hong Kong first detected omicron cases in two flight attendants just before the new year after months without community infections.
-Last month, a cross-infection at a quarantine hotel sparked a new string of local cases.
+Hong Kong first detected cases of the omicron coronavirus variant in two flight attendants just before the new year after months without community infections.
+Last month, a cross-infection at a quarantine hotel sparked a string of local cases.
 Cases have since mushroomed across the city, including some spread by a government official who held a birthday party attended by 170 guests.

 Since Jan.
 5, flights have been suspended from eight countries including Britain and United States.
 Strict social distancing measures, including a ban on restaurant dining after 6 p.m. and gym closures, have been in place for the past month.

 Officials urged residents to stay home during the three-day Lunar New Year holiday last week to no avail.
 Families visited their relatives and gathered to celebrate the most important festival of the year.
 Social media swarmed with photos of families feasting over hot pot and poon choi, a festive Chinese casserole, without masks at their homes.
-Hiking trails and shopping malls were also crowded, as were markets and grocery stores, ahead of the new year.
+Hiking trails and shopping malls were also crowded, as were markets and grocery stores, ahead of the holiday.

-Now, mandatory testing sites across the city are the only packed venues amid the worry over soaring cases.
+Now, mandatory testing sites across the city are the only packed venues amid the worry over soaring coronavirus cases.

-Unlike much of the rest of the world, Hong Kong never saw covid overwhelm its hospitals because it was so successful in containing the virus over the past years.
+Unlike much of the rest of the world, Hong Kong never saw covid overwhelm its hospitals because it was so successful in containing the virus over the past two years.
 Currently, only two of Hong Kong’s 1,668 active cases — both elderly and unvaccinated — are in critical condition.
 But that number is expected to rise because Hong Kong has not succeeded in the factor allowing many other countries to open up — vaccinations.

-Only 22 percent of people over 80s in Hong Kong have two doses of the coronavirus vaccine and just half of those between the ages of 70 and 79 are vaccinated.
+Only 22 percent of people over 80 in Hong Kong have two doses of a coronavirus vaccine and just half of those between the ages of 70 and 79 are vaccinated.

-Authorities have struggled to incentivize jabs, in part because life remains largely unchanged regardless of vaccination status.
+Authorities have struggled to incentivize shots, in part because life remains largely unchanged regardless of vaccination status.
 There are no restrictions on the unvaccinated and all covid cases are hospitalized in Hong Kong, whether vaccinated or not, severely ill or asymptomatic, a policy that holds even as isolation facilities are filling up.

 Some experts argue this is counterproductive and confusing messaging.

-“If we are saying look the vaccine is going to protect you” but do not change procedures for the vaccinated, then “the interpretation is that the vaccine didn’t protect me at all, it failed, because I’m still being isolated, and quarantined, and treated like a patient,” said Ooi Eng Eong, an expert on emerging infectious diseases at the Duke-NUS Medical School in Singapore.
+“If we are saying, ‘Look the vaccine is going to protect you,’” but do not change procedures for the vaccinated, then “the interpretation is that the vaccine didn’t protect me at all, it failed, because I’m still being isolated, and quarantined, and treated like a patient,” said Ooi Eng Eong, an expert on emerging infectious diseases at the Duke-NUS Medical School in Singapore.

 From Feb.
 24, however, the government will begin mandating vaccinations for almost all venues in Hong Kong, including malls and supermarkets, hoping this will finally encourage uptake by making life inconvenient for the unvaccinated.